boldingd/EclipsePhaseContent/Locus.md

 >
 > **Gunslinger\#MONOLITH**: Depends.
 > For *you*, probably.
-> For people who can get their rep scores above zero, there are a lot of coops that provide medical services, social support, emotional support…
+> For people who can get their rep scores above zero, there are a lot of co-ops that provide medical services, social support, emotional support…
 >
 > **plasmage**: I mean, didn't you just kind of concede her point?
 > If you're unpopular and someone stabs you, too bad.